A burst of lupus-friendly foods including oranges, blueberries, strawberries, greens, walnuts, and fish.

 Maintaining a healthy weight through diet is important.
 Obesity raises your risk for heart problems.
 This is especially concerning because people with lupus already have a higher risk of heart disease.6,7

 Women with lupus who are ages 35 to 44 have a high risk of heart attacks.
-Their risk can be as high as 50 times greater than the risk of women who do not have lupus.
-All people with lupus have a risk that is 7 to 9 times greater than that of people without lupus.8
+Their risk can be as high as 50 times greater than the risk for women who do not have lupus.
+All people with lupus have a heart disease risk that is 7 to 9 times greater than that of people without lupus.8

-There are other health concerns for people with lupus as well.
+There are other serious health complications for people with lupus as well.
 These include:7,9,10

-• Health problems related to obesity – Fatigue and steroid use can cause weight gain.
-Overweight people have a higher risk of high blood pressure, diabetes, heart problems, cancer, depression, and a lower quality of life.
+• Obesity-Related Issues – Fatigue and steroid use can cause weight gain.
+Being overweight increases your risk for high blood pressure, diabetes, heart problems, cancer, and depression.
+It can also lower your overall quality of life.

 People with lupus often follow a low-fat diet due to their high risk for heart problems.
 People with lupus nephritis may need to eat less protein to protect the kidneys.
 You may need a low salt diet if you take steroids.
 Your doctor can help you adjust your diet based on your specific health profile.4,11

-Supplements and vitamins can interfere with the drugs you take for lupus.
-Check with your doctor before taking any supplements.4
+Supplements and vitamins can interfere with your lupus medications.
+Always check with your doctor before taking any supplements.4

 Making lifestyle changes can be overwhelming.
 Introduce changes one at a time.
-Also, make changes you can stick with.
-Consistency is key.
+Focus on changes you can stick with because consistency is key.
 If you do not know where to start, ask for help from a certified dietician.
-They can create a personalized eating plan based on your needs.
-But be sure to ask your doctor before making dietary changes.
+They can create a personalized eating plan tailored to your needs.
+Just be sure to ask your doctor before making any major dietary changes.

 Join the conversation